 Ironically, Kasparov was to be given a dose of his own medicine when he famously lost against IBM’s Deep Blue, but that is for another story.
 His book explains the difference between strategy and tactics.
 Kasparov would have a strategy for every match, starting with finding out everything about his opponent: which style they hated the most and what were their strengths.
 When he beat Karpov to take the world championship title, his research had suggested that Anatoly Karpov hated slow-moving play, so he would open with a creeping, crushing set of moves: The Spanish Torture.
 The difficulty was that this type of play did not suit Kasparov either.
 He favoured more attacking, aggressive play.
 Karpov would have known this, but it was enough to wrong-foot him.
 However, another surprising secret was that it was just as important to know oneself; one’s own strengths and limitations because an opponent almost certainly would.

-If you would like to register to receive updates on when a new article is published on this site or wish to pre-order a copy of The Kasparov Paradigm, please click this link.
+If you would like to register to receive updates on when a new article is published or wish to pre-order a copy of Permissive Ink, please click this link.
 I also welcome hearing your thoughts on Kasparov as well as any insight you care to share about the world of publishing.
 Just scroll down to the ‘leave a reply link’ below.